LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 Here is even an amusing clip from a 90's TV show: [www.youtube.com/watch?v=vVX-PrBRtTY](https://www.youtube.com/watch?v=vVX-PrBRtTY).

 There are many different projections out there, all with their own purpose.
-For general artistic purposes, my personal favourite is the [Winkel Triple](https://en.wikipedia.org/wiki/Winkel_tripel_projection).
+My personal favourite is the [Winkel Triple](https://en.wikipedia.org/wiki/Winkel_tripel_projection).
 It is the official map of the National Geographic Society.
 It is an elegant compromise between form and scale, in both the final representation and in the mathematics.
-A more general favourite is the[Robinson Projection](https://en.wikipedia.org/wiki/Robinson_projection).
+A more general favourite is the [Robinson Projection](https://en.wikipedia.org/wiki/Robinson_projection).
 It was designed with an "artistic approach".
 Unlike the other projections, instead of using equations, Arthur H. Robinson manually fixed the scale factors at 5&deg; intervals.